Microsoft Paint: Windows 7 and 8.x

 The version of Paint in Windows 7 and later features a ribbon in its user interface.
 It also features "artistic" brushes composed of varying shades of gray and some degree of transparency that give a more realistic result.
 To add to the realism, the oil and watercolor brushes can only paint for a small distance before the user must re-click (this gives the illusion that the paintbrush has run out of paint).
 In addition, Paint can now undo up to 50 subsequent changes.
 It also has anti-aliased shapes, which can be resized freely until they are rasterized when another tool is selected.
 This version supports viewing (but not saving) transparent PNG and ICO file formats and saves files in the .png file format by default.

 Text can now be pasted into text boxes that don't have enough room to display the text.
 A text box can then be enlarged or reshaped appropriately to fit the text if desired.
 Previous versions of Paint would display an error message if a user tried to paste more text than there was room for.

 The Windows 8 version of Paint mostly corrects a long-standing defect from previous versions involving the inability to scroll the window when editing in Zoom view over 100%.
-However, when inserting text in Zoom view, the user cannot move the text beyond the zoomed viewport while the text window is in edit mode with either the mouse or keyboard.
+However, when the user inserts text in Zoom view, they cannot move the text beyond the zoomed viewport while the text window is in edit mode with either the mouse or keyboard.

 Windows 10

 In the April 2017 "Creators Update" for Windows 10, Microsoft released Paint 3D alongside Paint.
 In addition to the traditional two-dimensional drawing tools, Paint 3D can import and manipulate three-dimensional models.
 Three months later, on July 23, 2017, Microsoft added Paint to the list of deprecated Windows features.
 The next day, in the wake of "an incredible outpouring of support and nostalgia", Microsoft clarified that Paint would become a free app on Microsoft Store, even though Paint 3D offers the same functionality.

-Paint, however, remained a part of all versions of Windows 10.
-The closest Microsoft ever got to enacting said decision was adding a removal notice to Paint's user interface in Windows 10 versions 1803 and 1809.
+Despite the deprecation, Paint continues to be a part of all versions of Windows 10 up to version 22H2.
+The closest that Microsoft ever got to enacting said decision was adding a removal notice to Paint's user interface in Windows 10 versions 1803 and 1809.

 In March 2021, with the release of Windows 10 Insider build 21332 to the Dev Channel, Microsoft removed Paint 3D from clean installations of the build, in addition to the 3D Objects app.
 In April 2021, Microsoft released Windows 10 Insider build 21354, which made Paint (along with Snipping Tool) updatable from the Microsoft Store.
 It had also been moved from the Windows Accessories folder of the Start menu to its own section.